Intility/fastapi-azure-auth/.github/ISSUE_TEMPLATE/bug-report-question.md

 3. See error

-If this can be related to your Azure AD set up, please also provide screenshots/reproduce steps of that.
+If this can be related to your Azure Entra ID set up, please also provide screenshots/reproduce steps of that.
 Blur sensitive data.
 -->